roudikk/guia/README.md

 The first `NavHost` should usually use the default key (By not overriding the `key` parameter)

-All nested `NavHost` must provide a unique key to differentiate between them
+All nested `NavHost` must provide a unique key to differentiate between them.

 ```kotlin
 // NavHost1